 • Degree of support needed—a heavier (in terms of body weight) user is more likely to need ultra-strong canes whereas taller men need extra tall canes that extend beyond the usual length for shafts.

 • Ease of portability—some canes can be easily folded and stacked in a handbag.
 Cane accessories like a strap ensure the cane is not lost.
 Folding and collapsible canes are the preferred choice of people who don't want to hang/carry a cane throughout the day.

-• Cane materials—from aluminum, Lucite and ultra-light carbon to traditional choices like hardwood, you can choose from a wide range of Cane Materials
+• Cane materials—from aluminum, Lucite and ultra-light carbon to traditional choices like hardwood, you can choose from a wide range of materials.

 When buying a walking cane online, you should look for a credible walking canes retailer where shipping and pricing policies are explained clearly.
-We, at Walking-canes.net, have worked hard to earn a reputation of reasonable pricing and absolute transparency regarding the product on offer.
+We, at Walking-Canes.net, have worked hard over 10 years to earn a reputation of reasonable pricing and absolute transparency regarding the product on offer.